cs3110/textbook/src/chapters/preface/install.md

   ```console
   code .
   ```
-  Go to File -> New File.
+  Go to File &rarr; New File.
 Save the file with the name `test.ml`.
 VS Code should give it an orange camel icon.

-- Type the following OCaml code then press Return:
+- Type the following OCaml code then press Return/Enter:
   ```ocaml
   let x : int = 3110
   ```
   As you type, VS Code should colorize the syntax, suggest some completions, and add a little annotation above the line of code.
 Try changing the `int` you typed to `string`.
 A squiggle should appear under `3110`.
 Hover over it to see the error message.
-Go to View -> Problems to see it there, too.
+Go to View &rarr; Problems to see it there, too.
 Add double quotes around the integer to make it a string, and the problem will go away.

 **If you don't observe those behaviors,** something is wrong with your install.
 Here's how to proceed:

-- Do not hardcode any paths in the VS Code settings file, despite any advice you might find online.
-That is a band-aid, not a cure of whatever the underlying problem really is.

 - Make sure that, from the same Unix prompt as which you launched VS Code, you can successfully complete the double-check instructions for your OPAM switch: